 Another set of orientation is conducted while the participants arrive in China.
 This is the most important aspect of the process it is actually an orientation segment organized for all participants.
 They are debriefed about how to handle transportation and what hazards are in the city.
 They also educated about how to comport themselves and rules and regulations governing High Schools in China.
 Few cultural insights are also explained to participants so that they could make the best out of their acquaintances.
 All our participants will be picked from the airport upon arrival by China Internship Placement Study Center staff who will also assist in dropping them at the appropriate accommodation.
 Usually, these same staffs are responsible for coordination all issues relating to the participant to ensure continuity.

-CIP’s Chinese Language Partner Program is a unique feature of our Study and Internship programs, professionally crafted to speed and consolidate listening, speaking and writing skills of our participants.
+CIP’s Chinese Language Partner Program is a uniquely integrated into our High School Chinese Language Program, professionally crafted to speed and consolidate listening, speaking and writing skills of our participants.
 It is so unique that our competitors do not have it.
 Participants get paired with Chinese University graduates trained in teaching Chinese as a second International language for one-on-one Mandarin language lessons.
 Tutorials are held at the convenience of our language tutors with more hours available upon request.
 These segments provide participants with additional Chinese language practice in Mandarin.

 Discover Yourself, Learn Mandarin and get Immersed